Find Affordable College Courses

 Tallahassee, FL

 Our 2023 rankings named Florida State University the best value school in the Southeast Region for classical languages and literature students working on their doctor’s degree.
-Located in the medium-sized city of Tallahassee, Florida State is a public school with a very large student population.
+Located in the city of Tallahassee, Florida State is a public college with a fairly large student population.

 Full Classical Languages & Literature at Florida State University Report